wconrad/so_ruby_chat/RULES.md

   (say, over a dozen lines) please post a link to the code instead.

-* Please format code appropriately: paste your text and indent it with control-K.  Or, highlight the text and press the "fixed font" button that appears next to "send" and "upload" when your post is more than one line line.
+* Please format code appropriately: paste your text and indent it with control-K.  Or you can press the "fixed font" button that appears next to "send" and "upload" when your post is more than one line line.

 * Don't star posts to reward users for answering your question.